Heritage - 60: The Stony Path to Conversion - Reformation See-Saw in North Yorkshire

 was Richard Snell of Bedale.
 He would not go quietly.
 What brought about such a turn of events.in this quiet corner of England?

-Let's go back in time a little, to the reign of Henry VIII.
-Henry had been Duke of York, his older brother Arthur groomed for the throne by Henry, pretender to the throne and by a quirk of fate victor of Bosworth Field in Leicestershire in 1485.
+Let's go back in time a little, back before the reign of Henry VIII.
+Henry had been Duke of York, his older brother Arthur groomed for the throne by Henry Tudor, pretender to the throne and by a quirk of fate victor of Bosworth Field in Leicestershire in 1485, crowned king of England and latterly widowed. .

 Arthur had wedded the older Catherine of Aragon, and died suddenly without consummating the marriage .
 The ailing king prevailed on his younger son to marry the widowed Catherine and produce an heir to stave off insurrection by supporters of the Plantagenet dynasty.
 Catherine would not bear a son for her husband.
 A daughter, Mary was born and the queen was unlikely to bear more offspring for Henry.
 The king tried through Cardinal Wolsey and papal legates to persuade the Pontiff in Rome to annul the marriage.
 The pontiff would not be swayed.
 Marriage was a holy institution, and was for life.

 We know the rest.
-After six wives Henry had a son, Edward, and two daughters.
-Mary and Elizabeth, and ideologically there was little or no common ground between Edward and Mary, or between Elizabeth and Mary.
+After six wives the ailing Henry had a son, Edward, and two daughters.
+Mary and Elizabeth.
+Ideologically there was little or no common ground between Edward and Mary, or between Elizabeth and Mary.
 On Henry's death in 1547 the young Edward became the sixth by that name to become king.
 Mary would bide her time... and it would not be too long before her reign began.
 Rumour abounded that the Dudley family had poisoned him slowly in order to put the young Lady Jane Gray on the throne...
-Rumour no doubt put about by Edward's successor, who also no doubt fed the poison to the young king herself..
+Rumour no doubt put about by Edward's successor, who also, it was rumoured, no doubt fed the poison to the young king herself..
 Mary would put paid to any hopes the Dudleys nursed on becoming a new dynasty to replace the Tudors.
 Lady Jane would be executed without ceremony on Tower Hill on a trumped-up charge of treason.
-And thus would begin five years of hell for forward-thinking Anglican Protestants.
+The young Elizabeth would be ferried to the Tower by way of Traitor's Gate, the river entrance to the Tower of London (very visible from the inside).
+Thus would begin five years of hell for forward-thinking Anglican Protestants.
+Edward's Anglican bishops would be burnt at the stake for their 'perfidy' as Mary saw it, Cranmer, Latimer, Lorne, Ridley...

 The stage is set.
 Now read on.